FREELANCE / REMOTE WORK / Q4 2018

 Created a design system in Figma

-From intitial proof of concept to open Beta release in 3 months with efficient and measured process
+From intitial proof of concept to open Beta release in 3 and a half months.

-Establish design strategy and implement process and tools needed to execute this with a customer-first, scalable, and measured approach.
-Also, actively help others do the same as they solve problems too.
+Establish design strategy and implement process and tools needed to execute the design of this tool with a customer-first, scalable, and measured approach.

 STEP ONE: DISCOVER EVERYTHING POSSIBLE